borekl/devnull-tribute-2017/README.md

 `--trophies[=FILENAME]`
 This makes the scoreboard script save `%s`.`trophies`.`brief` subtree.
 Default filename is `trophies.json`, but you can specify your own

+`--coalesce=FILENAME`
+This makes the scoreboard to write out coalesced xlogfile that combines rows from all source.
+This is useful for makeing single tournament xlogfile available in the same way as the original /dev/null/nethack.
+Fields and their order is defined by `xlogfile` configuration key.

 ## HOW IT WORKS